Braves vs. Rockies Player Props Betting Odds

-Ronald Acuna Jr. and Ryan McMahon are two of the players with prop bets on the table when the Atlanta Braves and the Colorado Rockies play at Coors Field on Monday (first pitch at 8:40 PM ET).
+Player prop bet options for Ronald Acuna Jr., Ryan McMahon and others are listed when the Atlanta Braves visit the Colorado Rockies at Coors Field on Tuesday (first pitch at 8:40 PM ET).

 Bet on this matchup or its props with BetMGM!